 - 19.1 HKSCC supports tiered participation arrangements through the offering of a third-party clearing service.
-A GCP can clear on behalf of (i) an Exchange Participant; or (ii) a registered institution registered to carry on Type 1 regulated activity under the Securities and Futures Ordinance (Chapter 571 of the Laws of Hong Kong) registered as a general clearing participant of The SEHK Options Clearing House Limited which, in either case, is not a CP (i.e. NCP).
-HKSCC allows an Exchange Participant to appoint different GCPs for the clearing of its Exchange Trades and China Connect Securities Trades.
+A GCP can clear on behalf of (i) an EP; or (ii) a registered institution registered to carry on Type 1 regulated activity under the SFO registered as a GCP of The SEHK Options Clearing House Limited which, in either case, is not a CP (i.e. NCP).
+HKSCC allows an EP to appoint different GCPs for the clearing of its Exchange Trades and China Connect Securities Trades.
 A CP can also self-clears its Exchange Trades and appoint a GCP for the clearing of its China Connect Securities Trades provided that it is not a CCCP itself. - 19.2 HKSCC deals with the GCP as principal and not as agent, and has no contractual relationship with the NCPs.
 Trades of the NCP will be registered in the name of the GCP that clears for the NCP.
 Chapter 40 of the CCASS Rules govern the clearing arrangement between a GCP and an NCP.
 A GCP can clear and settle Exchange Trades and China Connect Securities Trades of an NCP on condition that there is in place a valid, binding and effective clearing agreement between the GCP and the NCP.
 Under CCASS Rule 4002, the GCP is required to inform HKSCC after signing a clearing agreement with the NCP.
-Further, according to CCASS Rule 4003, a GCP shall forthwith notify HKSCC of any changes to any of its clearing agreements upon changes being CCASS Rule 4003 also empowers HKSCC to require a GCP to provide made. information concerning its NCPs, including but not limited to, financial positions, NCPs' underlying client information or any other information or documents as HKSCC may demand, upon request.
+Further, according to CCASS Rule 4003, a GCP shall forthwith notify HKSCC of any changes to any of its clearing agreements upon changes being made.
+CCASS Rule 4003 also empowers HKSCC to require a GCP to provide information concerning its NCPs, including but not limited to, financial positions, NCPs' underlying client information or any other information or documents as HKSCC may demand, upon request.